EmilRamsvik/twitter-note-publisher/parse_notes/booknotes2021.md

 #### Cal Newport

-- All of the main selling points of the iPhone were integrating an iPod touch with her phone.
+- All of the main selling points of the iPhone were integrating an iPod touch with a phone.
 The killer apps is making calls.
-– Big Tobacco engineered cigarettes to be more addictive.
+- Big Tobacco engineered cigarettes to be more addictive.
-– Wearing A red shirt on a dating profile leads to more interest.
+- Wearing A red shirt on a dating profile leads to more interest.
 A red shirt on a dating profile leads to more interest.
-Digital minimalism: A philosophy of technology use in which you focus your online time on a small number of carefully selected and optimized activities that strongly support things you value, and then happily miss out on everything else.
+- Digital minimalism: A philosophy of technology use in which you focus your online time on a small number of carefully selected and optimized activities that strongly support things you value, and then happily miss out on everything else.
 - Principles of digital minimalism
     1. Clutter is costly.
     2. Optimization is important.
     3. Intentionality is satisfying.
-- "The cost of a thing is the amonout of life which is required to be exchanged for it." - Thoreau
+- "The cost of a thing is the amount of life which is required to be exchanged for it." - Thoreau
 - Amish hacking: Choose the tools and technologies based on whether the technology provides more value than it costs(time, energy).
 - Digital D clutter process
     1. 30 day break from optional technologies.
-    2. Explored during the break activities you find satisfying and meaningful.
+    2. Explore during the break activities you find satisfying and meaningful.
     3. Re-introduce optimal technology determined from what value and how detrimental it is and how you can maximize its value.
 - "Lead yourself first" - Keith Ledge
 - "Well, if you think I can render some service, I will" - Dr. Martin Luther King Jr. after appointment to lead them on call Montgomery bus boycott.
 - "Conversations enriches understanding, but solitude is the school of geniuses" - Edward Gibbon
 - Sine qua non - Something you cannot disperse of.
 - Solitude deprivation: A state in which you spend close to zero time along with your own thoughts and are free from input from other minds.
 - Bennet Principle: How to use a lot of energy on leisure to maximize benefits.